Christchurch Art Gallery

-The Christchurch Art Gallery Te Puna o Waiwhetū, commonly known as the Christchurch Art Gallery, is the public art gallery of the city of Christchurch, New Zealand.
+The Christchurch Art Gallery (Te Puna o Waiwhetū) is the public art gallery of the city of Christchurch, New Zealand.
 It has its own substantial art collection and also presents a programme of New Zealand and international exhibitions.
 It is funded by Christchurch City Council.
 The gallery opened on 10 May 2003, replacing the city's previous public art gallery, the Robert McDougall Art Gallery, which had opened in 1932.

-The Māori elements of the name are explained as follows: Te Puna honours waipuna, the artesian spring beneath the gallery and Waiwhetu refers to one of the tributaries in the immediate vicinity, which flows into the River Avon.
-Waiwhetu may also be translated as 'water in which stars are reflected'.

 History

 The previous public art gallery, the Robert McDougall Art Gallery, opened on 16 June 1932 and closed on 16 June 2002.
 It was located in the Christchurch Botanic Gardens, adjacent to Canterbury Museum, where the building still stands unused, as of 2019.

 Christchurch City Council committed funds to buying land for a new gallery in 1995 and purchased the Christchurch Art Gallery site in 1996.
 A competition to design the new gallery was launched in 1998.

+In 2022, writer, researcher and lecturer with Tahitian heritage, Karen Stevenson, gifted 77 works by 32 artists from her private collection to Christchurch Art Gallery.
+Artists includes Fatu Feu'u, Mahiriki Tangaroa, Michel Tuffery and Niki Hastings-McFall.
+Majority of the artworks are Pacific art.